 Where does your BYOD training program go wrong?

 - The curious case of devices – Well not necessarily the devices, but rather what runs behind them — the Operating System.
 According to the OpenSignal, there are 24,093 devices to date.
 Android OS versions are fragmented – Lollipop – 18.1%, Kit Kat – 39.3%, Jelly Bean – 33.6% and older versions occupy the remaining space.
 It is important to note that Jelly Bean was launched in 2012.
 Adoption of operating systems occurs much quicker, with iOS8 having 85%, iOS7 13%, and earlier versions combine for 2%.
 Supporting all these devices can be a huge task and could result in greater costs than initially anticipated.

 - And Content – If you have already implemented online training programs in your organization, converting legacy content can be quite a task.
 The level of visual experience provided by Adobe Flash for desktops creates an expectation for its successor, HTML5.
 However, HTML5 is still developing in order to reach that level, and in order to reach that level, enterprises are having to deal with increased effort and cost.

-- Legal concerns – Although having employees complete training using their personal devices would increase engagement, it could also lead to issues regarding wage and overtime within your organization.
+- Legal concerns – Although having employees complete training using their personal devices would increase engagement, it could also lead to issues regarding wages and overtime within your organization.
 If your organization has hourly or non-exempt salary employees, an unplanned BYOD training program can result in the possibility of paying employees for overtime.
 For example in Mohammadi v.
 Nwabuisi, the employer was found guilty for failing to compensate an employee who performed overtime work on a BYOD device.